Warning: Division by zero in /home/content/03/5988503/html/normansylvester/wp-content/plugins/nextgen-scrollgallery/nggScrollGallery.php on line 296

-The Boogie Cat (Norman Sylvester) received the “Paul DeLay Life Time Achievement award from the Cascade Blues Association.
-The annual CBA Muddy Award ceremonies was held at the Melody Ballroom on Thursday/November 7th.
+The Boogie Cat (Norman Sylvester) received the 2013 “Paul DeLay Life Time Achievement award from the Cascade Blues Association.
 Norman is dedicated to helping to keep the Blues alive well in the Rose City.

-Give The Gift of Music for Christmas! www.CDBaby.com
+Give The Gift of Music for the New Year! www.CDBaby.com

 Check out the Blues Music Magazine’s “Blues Artist Showcase” featuring our new CD release ” Blues stains on my Hands”: